-Woodland owners may receive financial assistance (cost share or other payments) when they undertake forest management or conservation practices on their woodland property recommended by Federal and State forestry agencies, farm agencies, or natural resource conservation agencies.
+You may receive financial assistance (cost-share or other payments) when you undertake forest management or conservation practices recommended by Federal and State forestry agencies, farm agencies, or natural resource conservation agencies on your woodland property.

-The cost-share payments are reported on Form 1099-G, which is also sent to the IRS.
-You must account for the payments in your tax return.
+The payment issuing agency is required to report the cost-share payment and send copies to you and the IRS on Form 1099-G. You must account for the payments in your tax return.

-Generally, cost-share payments are taxable income unless they are from an approved program that qualifies for the income exclusion (allowed under Section 126; see page 20 for exclusion treatment in details).
+In general, cost-share payments are considered taxable income unless they are from an approved program that qualifies for the income exclusion (allowed under Section 126; see page 21 for exclusion treatment in details).

-Forestry cost share payments received for purposes other than reforestation or other capital expenditure must always be included in gross income.
-The expenses may then be deducted, subject to the passive activity rules (see page 4) for business and the 2% gross adjusted income floor rule (see page 17) for investment timber.
+Forestry cost-share payments that are received for purposes other than reforestation or other capital expenditures must always be included in gross income.
+The expenses may then be deducted, subject to the passive activity rules (see page 5) for business and the 2-percent AGI floor rule (see page 18) for investment timber.

-Annual rental payment or the one-time incentive payment under the Conservation Reserve Program must be reported as income (Rev. Rul.
+The annual rental payment or the one-time incentive payment under the Conservation Reserve Program must be reported as income (Rev. Rul.
 2003-59).
 These payments may not be excluded from gross income under Section 126.

-For a timber business, report the cost share payment that must be included in your income on Form 1040 Schedule C. For timber investment property, report the cost share payment that must be treated as income under "Other income" on the front page of Form 1040.
+For a timber business, report the cost-share payment that must be included in your income on Form 1040 Schedule C. For timber investment property, report the cost-share payment that must be treated as income under "Other Income" on the front page of Form 1040.

-In 2011, you received \$3,000 cost share payment to improve the timber stands in your woodland held as an investment.
-Your own out-of-pocket cost for it was \$6,200.
+In 2012, you received a \$3,000 cost-share payment to improve the timber stands in your woodland held as an investment.
+Your own out-of-pocket cost for the project was \$6,200.

-Because the cost share was used for tree stand improvement, a deductible expense rather than a capital expenditure, you report \$3,000 under "Other income" on the front page of Form 1040.
-You deduct the \$9,200 as part of the forest management expenses on Form 1040 Schedule A, subject to 2% of your adjusted gross income floor limitation for timber held as investment.
+Because you used the cost-share payment for tree stand improvement, which is a deductible expense rather than a capital expenditure, you report \$3,000 under "Other Income" on the front page of Form 1040.
+You deduct the \$9,200 as part of the forest management expenses on Form 1040 Schedule A, subject to 2 percent of your AGI floor limitation for timber held as investment.